-All M.S. graduate academic work in the department will be conducted under the Honor Code of the University of Arkansas for Medical Sciences Graduate School.
+All graduate academic work in the department will be conducted under the Honor Code of the UAMS Graduate School.
 The Honor Code is a system based upon a spirit of trust and intellectual honesty within the university that manifests itself as a code of ethics shared among all members of the university community.
 The Honor Code is designed to communicate the importance and meaning of intellectual honesty, and to provide a structure that allows the university community to maintain these standards.

-An Honor Code must be signed by each graduate student in the Department of Audiology and Speech-Language Pathology upon entering the graduate programs.
-The signed Honor Code verifies the student's understanding and knowledge of the highest ethical standards of his/her discipline, as well as the consequences of failing to uphold those standards.
+A Student Honor Code is one of the most important assurances signed by each M.S. student upon entering the graduate program.
+The signed Honor Code verifies the student's understanding of the highest ethical standards of their discipline, as well as the consequences of failing to uphold those standards.
+It will be placed in the student's academic file.